unlock-protocol/unlock/unlock-protocol-com/blog/dashboard-redesign.md

 On this page, the lock manager can update settings for the lock, as well as see a list of all the members.

-**Customize NFT image**
+### Customize NFT image

 By clicking the NFT image, a popup will allow you to update the NFT image.
 This can be done by uploading a file or via a URL.

 ![Screenshot 2022-10-03 at 11.55.56.png](/images/blog/dashboard-redesign/Screenshot_2022-10-03_at_11.55.56.png)

-**Edit duration, quantity, and price**
+### Edit duration, quantity, and price

 Duration, quantity, or price information for a particular lock can be changed by clicking on the pencil next to the respective field in the left sidebar.
-Clicking the pencil to edit Key Duration, for example, will bring up a popup to edit the details of that field.
+Clicking the pencil to edit `Key Duration`, for example, will bring up a popup to edit the details of that field.
 By default, the current field value will be shown, which can then be edited.
-This same process works for updating Quantity and Price as well.
+This same process works for updating `Quantity` and `Price` as well.

 ![update-price.png](/images/blog/dashboard-redesign/update-price.png)